* Adopted by the Committee at its sixty-seventh session (3-21 July 2017).

 Economic and social benefits

-39. The Committee draws the State party’s attention to its general recommendation No. 34 (2016) on the rights of rural women.
-It recommends that the State party:
+37. In the light of its general recommendation No. 34 (2016) on the rights of rural women, the Committee recommends that the State party:

 Women with disabilities

 40.The Committee welcomes the constitutional prohibition of discrimination against persons with disabilities and their equality of opportunities (arts.
 22 and 26).
 It notes, however, that the rights of women and girls with disabilities are not protected by any specific legislative law, policy or plan of action, including with regard to their social protection.
 The Committee also notes the absence of a legal definition of disability or the obligation to provide reasonable accommodation.